yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 - Each blue point in the diagram above can be our current state though it is most likely the actual state will be at the **center** of the Gaussian blob.
-- When predicting the next time step, a new **Gaussian** blob is created whereby each new green points can be the actual predicted state.
+- When predicting the next time step, a new **Gaussian** blob is created whereby each new green point can be the actual predicted state.
-- Each predicted point (green) has its own Gaussian blob, i.e, when we deal with **unobserved factors** that can impact the system's performance, we treat them as random disturbances or ```noise``` with a particular **covariance matrix**.
+- Each predicted point (green) has its own Gaussian blob, i.e., when we deal with **unobserved factors** that can impact the system's performance, we treat them as random disturbances or ```noise``` with a particular **covariance matrix**.

 The new **Prediction Error Covariance Matrix** ![CodeCogsEqn (16)](https://user-images.githubusercontent.com/59663734/227752062-7d98795d-a74d-4e2e-bf6b-900d0cd43d4d.png) is: